exanauts/ExaModels.jl/docs/src/performance.md

 ````

 ````
-6.4801e-5 seconds elapsed
+5.1967e-5 seconds elapsed

 ````

 So, the model creation time can be essentially nothing.
 Thus, if you care about the model creation time, always make sure to write a function for creating the model, and do not directly create a model from the REPL.

-## Make sure that your array's eltype is concrete.
+## Make sure your array's eltype is concrete
 In order for ExaModels to run for loops over the array you provided without any overhead caused by type inference, the eltype of the data array should always be a concrete type.
 Furthermore, this is **required** if you want to run ExaModels on GPU accelerators.

 Let's take an example.